Welcome to our class page, here we will keep you up to date with relevant information and some photographs detailing our learning.

 Our Learning in Year 5

-Cheers!
-This morning, we had lots of fun making and tasting our own mocktails, as part of our DT project.
+This morning, we had lots of fun making and tasting our own drinks, as part of our DT project.
 One of the best parts was making our own tasty garnishes!
 We made use of our Maths skills to create recipes with effective ratios, and we used our English skills to design our own persuasive posters to advertise our finished creations!

 Year 5 had lots of fun on Masizani Day!
 As it was Nelson Mandela Day, we learnt all about the life of this South African idol.
 We wrote poetry inspired by the hope that Nelson Mandela had when he was imprisoned on Robben Island.
 We also created some beautiful art work to go with this writing.
 In the afternoon, we learnt a South African song, which we performed to the other Year 5 class.